 Bhai Duj or Day of Siblings

-The ceremony starts with the ritual of inviting brothers for a magnificent meal made of their favourite dishes and sweets.
+The ceremony starts with the ritual of inviting brothers for a magnificent meal made from their favourite dishes and sweets.

-Diwali is a five day festival hence it officially marks its beginning by celebrating Dhanteras.
+Diwali is a five day festival hence it officially marks its beginning with the celebrations of Dhanteras.

-As Diwali is the main festival among these series of events hence the Diwali festival date is on 04th Nov 2021.
+As Diwali is the main festival among these series of events hence the Diwali festival is on 12th Nov 2023 (Sunday).

 People celebrate Diwali by visiting friends and family and exchanging good wishes and gifts with them.
 It is also the time to cook delicious food and enjoy some good time with family.